In order to find the default gateway IP address of your computer, we need to use the command prompt application.

 Among common commands are ping and tracert, they are very useful in tracking packets and diagnosing network connection.

-How to find default gateway address?
+How to find the default gateway?

 Step 1.
 From the search bar, type in CMD then hit ENTER.
 To get administrative access, right click the program then select run as administrator.